 Keep a great journal.
 Encourage your children to write, draw, and glue in their journals regularly.

 Play with numbers.
 Math does not always fit neatly into the weekly topics, but there are many great resources for math learning.
 You can use math games, math-related projects, math-intensive literature, and even traditional math programs, as needed.

 Here's a potential schedule for a student who uses Celebration Education as the backbone for their “school” experience:

 Download the chart for your own use:

-I am happy to mentor anyone who could use help transitioning from old-fashioned sit-down learning to modern learner-involved learning.
-Browse this site, call, text, or email me!
+I would be happy to mentor anyone who could use help transitioning from old-fashioned sit-down learning to modern learner-involved learning.

 - Heather Martinson